• Skip to content

 Preschoolers might start to show fear of being on their own and of the dark.
 But worry still isn’t common in this age group.
 If preschoolers do worry, it tends to be about things like getting sick or hurt.

 School-age children might be afraid of supernatural things like ghosts, social situations, criticism, tests and physical harm or threat.
-Children over 8 years of age might worry about things like failure at sport or school, war, pandemics, the environment, family relationships and so on.
+Children over 8 years of age might worry about things like failure at sport or school, war, pandemics, the environment and family relationships.

 Worry usually happens when a child thinks about past or future situations.
 Fear usually happens in the present.
 For example, a child might worry about visiting a friend with a pet dog and then be fearful when they see the dog.